boogah/plu-redux/README.md

 ### How does the plugin determine if a plugin hasn't been updated in over two years?

-The plugin checks a public API to see if the last updated date for a plugin installed on your site is older than two years.
-If it is, a warning emoji is displayed next to the "Last Updated" date.
+The plugin checks a public API — and caches the results in a transient for 24 hours — to see if the last updated date for a plugin installed on your site is older than two years.
+If it is, a warning emoji (⚠️) is displayed next to the "Last Updated" date.

 ### Can I customize the warning emoji or the text that's displayed?

-No, the plugin does not currently support customization of the warning emoji or the text that's displayed.
+Nope!
+The plugin does not currently support customization of the warning emoji or the text that's displayed.

+Decisions, not options!

-### Does the plugin work with plugins that are not in the WordPress Plugin Directory?
+### Does the plugin work with any plugins that are not in the WordPress Plugin Directory?

-No, the plugin only works with plugins that are available in the WordPress Plugin Directory.
+Sadly, no. PLU Redux only works with plugins that are available in the WordPress Plugin Directory.

 ## Changelog